 *Monday 9:30 am-1 pm; Tuesday-Friday 9:30 am-2 pm

 Basic Skill Levels:

-TABE Test Scores: 9th Grade Reading, Math and Language
+TABE Test Scores: 9's in Reading, Language and Math.

 (In lieu of the TABE test, degreed applicants may submit proof of a U.S. college degree from a regionally accredited institution and complete the Application for Admission.
 Please click here to view a list of approved regional accrediting agencies.)